FAQs about The Eczema Diet & Detox

-On the other hand, the new book The Eczema Detox, contains the THREE new and updated programs that Karen Fischer has used over the past four years to treat eczema, psoriasis, dermatitis, hives, rosacea and red skin syndrome.
+On the other hand, the new book The Eczema Detox, contains the THREE new and updated programs that Karen Fischer has used over the past 10 years to treat eczema, psoriasis, dermatitis, hives, rosacea and red skin syndrome.
 The new book contains less scientific stuff (so it's an easy read), more 'problem-solving' to help difficult cases, and more new mouth-watering recipes with images to make it enjoyable and easy to follow.
-It caters to personal eating preferences so it includes many vegan and gluten-free recipes as well as options for those who eat meat.
+It caters to personal eating preferences so it includes many vegan and gluten free recipes as well as options for those who eat meat.
 It's also a beautifully bound hardcover cookbook that can be used alongside The Eczema Diet or on its own.

 Q: Can I substitute this eczema safe ingredient for a non-safe one?

 A: Please keep in mind the diet is a specific process for a reason.
 Over a decade of research has gone into the new Eczema Detox to give you the tools to diagnose chemical and food sensitivities so that you can identify your triggers.
 But if there is a specific food that you want to put back into your diet, the best way to do this is wait until you are consistently clear.
 Once clear, reintroduce only that food.
 If you don’t have a reaction within 3-7 days, you can safely reintroduce it to your diet.
 If you do have a reaction then you are not yet ready to include it and can test again after a good few weeks.

 Q: I don’t have white potato in my country.
 What potato can I have?